VohuMana/vohumana-blog/Blog/content/post/ProgrammerToolbox.md

 categories = ["opinion", "programming"] date = "2016-09-06T11:45:26-07:00"
-description = "An opinion about learning more languages and using fewer frameworks" featured = "hammer.jpg" featuredalt = "Hammer" featuredpath = "date" linktitle = "" title = "Grow your toolbox"
+description = "An opinion about learning more languages and using fewer frameworks" featured = "oapv2aommcu-aj-yorio_web.jpg" featuredalt = "Garage with toolbox" featuredpath = "date" linktitle = "" title = "Grow your toolbox"